iotempire/iotempire-teaching/full-classes/hsbi/modules/04-embedded-programming-and-deploying.md

 - use the **CHANGE** node too
 - the **DEBUG** node is very useful

-## Task 10: Optional: Build support for the BME/BMP280 i2c sensor to run on the ESP32 MiniKit
+## Task 10: Optional: Build support for the BME/BMP280 i2c sensor or colr sensor of teh kit to run on the ESP32 MiniKit

 - Verify whether you have BME280 or BMP280 and select the library correspondingly
 - For BME280, use Adafruit’s BME280 library
+- You can also try out to use the color sensor from the Arduino kit (and post it to an mqtt topic)

 ### Optional: Alarm LED Strip extension